Vital Farms Egg Recall Lawsuit | 2025 Latest Updates

 The FDA has reported significant food safety concerns related to egg products:

-• According to CDC statistics, Listeria infections cause approximately 1,600 cases of foodborne illness and about 260 deaths annually in the United States.
+• CDC statistics estimate Listeria infections cause approximately 1,600 cases of foodborne illness and 260 deaths annually in the U.S., underscoring the severity of such contaminations.

-• A significant Salmonella outbreak in 2024 was traced back to contaminated eggs, resulting in 93 reported illnesses and 34 hospitalizations across 12 states [2].
+• Separately, a significant Salmonella outbreak in 2024, traced to Milo’s Poultry Farms eggs (not Vital Farms), resulted in 93 illnesses and 34 hospitalizations across 12 states as of December 16, 2024, per FDA and CDC reports.

 Vital Farms Egg Recall Injuries & Side Effects

-• Early Signs (24-48 Hours): Fever, chills, nausea, and muscle aches often appear within two days of exposure.
-Pregnant women may notice only mild flu-like symptoms, while high-risk groups can develop complications more quickly.
+• Early Signs (24-48 Hours): Fever, chills, nausea, and muscle aches often appear within two days of exposure

-• Progression (Days to a Week): If left untreated, symptoms can worsen to include severe headaches, stiff neck, and confusion as the infection spreads.
+• Progression (Days to a Week): Severe headaches, stiff neck, and confusion as the infection spreads

-• Critical Signs (Weeks Later): In severe cases, complications like convulsions and loss of balance may emerge up to 70 days after exposure, requiring immediate medical attention.
+• Critical Signs (Weeks Later): Complications like convulsions and loss of balance may emerge up to 70 days after exposure

 Do You Qualify for a Vital Farms Egg Recall Lawsuit?